Nonlinear Response Identities and Bounds for Nonequilibrium Steady States

 {The bound exhibits a fundamental symmetry: since we can equivalently view the ``original'' system as the ``perturbed'' one with perturbation $-\Delta X$, the normalization can use either $\sqrt{\text{Var}(\mathcal{O})}$ or $\sqrt{\text{Var}'(\mathcal{O})}$.
 The bound depends solely on perturbation strength $|\Delta X|$ and is independent of system size, network topology, or observable choice.
-For weak perturbations ($|\Delta X| \ll 1$), it reduces to $|\Delta X|/2$ and leads to the linear response precision bound $|\partial_X\langle \mathcal{O}\rangle|/\sqrt{\text{Var}(\mathcal{O})}\leq 1/2$, that recovers a reduced form of the general linear response bound in \cite{fernandesmartins2023Topologically}.
-For strong perturbations it grows as $e^{|\Delta X|/2}/2$, establishing fundamental limits across all perturbation regimes.
-This reveals the physical significance of Eq.~\eqref{eq:response_resolution_bound} as a \textit{response resolution limit}: it gives a universal upper bound for distinguishing observable values before and after perturbation against intrinsic fluctuations, establishing the ultimate signal-to-noise ratio with which finite perturbations can be detected in Markovian systems.
-Incorporating thermodynamics can further improve the bound for B-perturbation by a factor $\tanh(F^{\max}_{c_{mn}}/4)$ \cite{supplemental_material}.
+For weak perturbations ($|\Delta X| \ll 1$), it reduces to $|\Delta X|/2$ and leads to the linear response precision bound $|\partial_X\langle \mathcal{O}\rangle|/\sqrt{\text{Var}(\mathcal{O})}\leq 1/2$. {Notably, the linear-response bound can also be derived from the results in \cite{fernandesmartins2023Topologically}.} For strong perturbations it grows as $e^{|\Delta X|/2}/2$, establishing fundamental limits across all perturbation regimes.
+This reveals the physical significance of Eq.~\eqref{eq:response_resolution_bound} as a \textit{response resolution limit}: it gives a universal upper bound for distinguishing observable values before and after perturbation against intrinsic fluctuations, establishing the ultimate signal-to-noise ratio with which finite perturbations can be detected in Markovian systems. {Eq.~\eqref{eq:response_resolution_bound} is mathematically sharp.
+It saturates in effective two-state regimes where the perturbed element is a kinetic gateway and observables align with the relative steady-state change $\epsilon_i=\pi_i'/\pi_i-1$ (see \cite{supplemental_material} Sec.~VI~D).
+Therefore, slack indicates network redundancy or sub-optimal observables.} Incorporating thermodynamics can further improve the bound for B-perturbation by a factor $\tanh(F^{\max}_{c_{mn}}/4)$ {(\cite{supplemental_material} Sec.
+VI B)}.
 Multi-edge generalization of Eq. \eqref{eq:response_resolution_bound} is presented in Appendix A.}